Take These 9 Country Roads In New Mexico For An Unforgettable Scenic Drive

 3. Turquoise Trail National Scenic Byway

 You could drive between Santa Fe and Albuquerque along I-25, but if you have a little extra time opt for the 52-mile Turquoise Trail instead.
 It offers superior scenery and the opportunity to explore several ghost towns.
+This is one of the most scenic backroads in New Mexico.

 Route: Highway 14